MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 To automate a desktop application:

-1. Launch Power Automate Desktop and select **Desktop recorder** in the toolbar of the flow designer.
+1. Create a new desktop flow and select **Desktop recorder** in the toolbar of the flow designer.

     ![The desktop recorder button](./media/recording-flow/desktop-recorder-button.png)